Best No KYC Crypto Cards 2026

 Every card that connects to Visa or Mastercard touches the traditional banking system.
 That means compliance with anti-money laundering (AML) and know-your-customer (KYC) regulations.
 The question is not whether KYC exists, but how much and when it kicks in.

 Most cards marketed as "no KYC" operate in the Soft KYC tier - they ask for minimal information upfront and only escalate when you hit spending thresholds.
-The truly zero-document tier exists primarily under the EU's prepaid card exemption (explained below), and even that window is narrowing.
+The fully zero-document tier exists primarily under the EU's prepaid card exemption (explained below), and even that window is narrowing.

 The Dollar Cost of Avoiding KYC